Purpose of This Policy

 Full vs. Partial Repayment Requests

-A lender may request full repayment or, where permitted by the governing documents, a partial repayment of principal.
+A Member may request full repayment or, where permitted by the governing documents, a partial repayment of principal.

 If a partial repayment is made, the remaining balance would ordinarily continue under the same governing documents unless otherwise modified in writing.
 The exact treatment of the remaining balance is governed by the applicable promissory note and any related written confirmation.